Valentin-sts/Valentin-sts/README.md

-# Bonjour, je m'appelle Valentin Vautier 👋
+# Hello, my name is Valentin Vautier 👋

-## À propos de moi

-Je m'appelle Valentin Vautier, j'ai 18 ans et je suis actuellement étudiant en **BTS SIO (Services Informatiques aux Organisations)** en alternance chez Daltoner.
-Je suis passionné par l'informatique et j'aime particulièrement découvrir de nouvelles technologies et résoudre des problèmes techniques.

-- 🔭 Je débute dans le code malgré une préférence réseau.
+## About me

+My name is Valentin Vautier, I'm 18 and I'm currently a **BTS SIO (Services Informatiques aux Organisations)** work-study student at Daltoner.
+I'm passionate about IT and particularly enjoy discovering new technologies and solving technical problems.

+- 🔭 I'm just starting out in code despite a network preference.
-- 🌱 J'apprends actuellement le code.
+- 🌱 I'm currently learning to code.

-## Compétences
+## Skills

-Voici quelques compétences que j'ai développées :
+Here are some of the skills I've developed:

-- **Systèmes et réseaux :** Linux, Windows Server
+- Systems and networks :** Linux, Windows Server
-- **Outils :** Pack Office, Proxmox,
+- Tools:** Pack Office, Proxmox,

+Translated with DeepL.com (free version)

 ## Contact